By Dr. Uzma Jafri

 It‘s okay to discuss the hypocrisy of leaders with older children and encourage them to have those discussions about human rights and cognitive dissonance without diving into religion in public spaces.
 It really depends on your kids’ maturity and ability to handle such discussions.
 If your kids join Amnesty International or Model UN, these are great opportunities for them to practice both public speaking and policy making and bring up, “What about Palestine?” without (Insha’Allah) getting in trouble.

-There are poorly informed racists out there, trying to disband these school clubs to prevent our future generation from learning diplomacy and negotiation.
+poorly informed racists out there, trying to disband these school clubs to prevent our future generation from learning diplomacy and negotiation.
 That’s incentive enough to fight for and join them!

 Going to vigils, marches, lectures and watching documentaries about Palestine will demonstrate the violations of human rights to older children better than we can, allowing them to exercise their brains and their civil rights.